MagicKey23/Honey-Pooper/README.md

 Collect the Honey
 Collect the rock to add it into your inventory
 # Controller
-Enter to start the game
+Press Enter to start the game
 Left Arrow < to move left
 Right Arrow > to move right
 Space to shoot